Generating Diverse Realistic Laughter for Interactive Art: Supplementary Materials

 \subsection{Ethical Implications}

-LaughGANter's facilitation in the rediscovery of our humanity and re-connectivity of generations through interactive art experiences allows for production of a diversity of human emotional responses.
-Such a system's capability in emotional transfer can be used to strengthen the interrelationship within human-and-machine interaction, however, is in tandem capable of coaxing accurate and precise emotional responses which could be used for downstream human manipulation tasks.
-This project is performed specifically for artistic purposes, so ethical considerations applied to all artistic projects also apply to our work.
+LaughGANter's facilitation in the rediscovery of our humanity and re-connectivity of generations through interactive art experiences allows for the production of a diversity of human emotional responses.
+Such a system's capability in emotional transfer can be used to strengthen the interrelationship within human-and-machine interaction, however, it is capable of coaxing accurate and precise emotional responses, which could be used for downstream human manipulation tasks.
+This project is explicitly performed for artistic purposes, so ethical considerations applied to all creative projects also apply to our work.